feathersjs-ecosystem/feathers-vuex/docs/service-plugin.md

 - `ids {Array}` - an array of plain ids representing the ids that belong to each object in the `keyedById` map.
 - `keyedById {Object}` - a hash map keyed by the id of each item.
-- `currentId {Number|String}` - the id of the item marked as current.
-- `copy {Object}` - a deep copy of the current item at the moment it was marked as current.
-You can make changes to the copy without modifying the `current`.
-You can then use the `commitCopy` mutation to save the changes as the `current` or `resetCopy` to revert `copy` to once again match `current`.
-You may prefer to use the new [clone API](./common-patterns.md#Multiple-Copies) for [managing multiple copies with model instances](./common-patterns.md#Multiple-Copies).
 - `servicePath {String}` - the full service path, even if you alias the namespace to something else.
 - `modelName {String}` - the key in the $FeathersVuex plugin where the model will be found.
 - `autoRemove {Boolean` - indicates that this service will not automatically remove results missing from subsequent requests.
 Only use with feathers-rest.
 Default is false.